|

-DIFFERENCE OF HODGES-LEHMANN
+DIFFERENCE OF HODGES-LEHMANNName:

 Specifically, the Hodges-Lehmann estimate for location is defined as

 Dataplot uses ACM algorithm 616 (HLQEST written by John Monohan) to compute the estimate.
 This is a fast, exact algoirthm.
 One modification is that for n <= 25 Dataplot computes the estimate directly from the definition.
+For the difference of the Hodges-Lehmann location estimats, the Hodges-Lehmann location estimate is computed for each of two samples then their difference is taken.

-<par> is a parameter where the computed difference of the Hodges-Lehmann location estimate is stored;
+<SUBSET/EXCEPT/FOR qualification> where <y1> is the first response variable; <y2> is the first response variable; <par> is a parameter where the computed difference of the Hodges-Lehmann location estimate is stored; and where the <SUBSET/EXCEPT/FOR qualification> is optional.

 LET A = DIFFERENCE OF HODGES-LEHMANN Y1 Y2 SUBSET X > 1